SpaceTalk/SpaceTalk/README.md

-# Meteor Slack
+# SpaceTalk

-A chat application made in steps, and designed to look a little bit like Slack.
+A chat application made in 25 steps (https://slides.com/timbrandin/meteor-slack), originally designed to look a little bit like Slack.

-> With channels for multiple users and infinite scroll and a list of channels in a sidebar.
+> With channels for multiple users, markdown, gravatar, an autosizing textarea and a list of channels in a sidebar.

-## Disclaimer

-This code is part of the Meteor Workshop that takes place on the 14th of May 2015 in Gothenburg Sweden.

-It was made solely do demonstrate the efficiency and the simple nature of Meteor.

 ## Prerequisites